The Hidden Dangers in Your Electrical Systems

 Circuit Overloads and Imbalanced Loads

 Overloaded circuits and unbalanced three-phase systems create distinctive thermal patterns that are easily identified through thermal imaging.
+These issues often appear as consistently high temperatures across connected components or uneven heating between phases.
+During load monitoring, temperatures may continue to rise gradually, signaling stress on the system.

 Failing Components and Degraded Insulation

 As electrical components age, their internal resistance often increases, leading to higher operating temperatures.
 Thermal imaging can detect these changes before components fail completely.
+Components that run consistently hotter than similar units, show gradual temperature rises over time, or develop hot spots on housings often indicate internal problems or degraded insulation.

 The ROI of Thermal Imaging for Electrical Maintenance